 Take a Tour

-Taking a tour to Tukad Cepung waterfall could be a great idea if you plan to visit some other attractions in the area, as well.
+Taking a tour of the Tukad Cepung waterfall could be a great idea if you plan to visit some other attractions in the area, as well.
 Tours vary from half-day to full-day durations and include hotel/villa pick up and drop off.
-Getyourguide.com and viator.com are my favourites for well-structured and reliable tour operators.
+Getyourguide.com is one of my favourites for well-structured and reliable tour operators.

 Here are a couple of my recommendations: